gpeterson406/Greenwood_Book/_book/08-multipleLinearRegression.md

 </div>

-\indent Remember that ``lm`` selects baseline categories typically based on the alphabetical order of the levels of the categorical variable.
-Here, the ``SEX`` variable started with a coding of 1 and 2 and retained that order even with the recoding of levels that we created to give it more explicit names.
+\indent Remember that ``lm`` selects baseline categories typically based on the alphabetical order of the levels of the categorical variable when it is created unless the ``reorder`` function is used to change the order.
+Here, the ``GENDER`` variable started with a coding of 1 and 2 and retained that order even with the recoding of levels that we created to give it more explicit names.
 Because we allow ``lm`` to create indicator variables for us, the main